lipemat/go-live-update-urls/readme.txt

 * And much more

 <h4>Pro Features</h4>
-* Updates database tables created by plugins without fear of issues.
+* Updates database tables created by plugins without fear of breaking.
 * Database tables are organized into simple intuitive sections.
 * Updates serialized data across any table.
+* Updates JSON data across any table.
 * Improved admin page.
 * Ability to test URL changes before running them.
 * URL testing report is provided for peace of mind.
-* Optionally fix common mistakes when entering a URL automatically.
+* Option to fix common mistakes automatically when entering a URL.
-* View and use history of your Site Address (URL).
+* iew and use history of your site's address.
-* Predictive URLs automatically fill in the OLD URL and NEW URL.
+* Predictive URLs automatically fill in the "Old URL" and "New URL.".
-* Ability to choose between a full table list and sections.
+* Ability to choose between a full table or sections.
-* WP-CLI support for updating URLs from the command line. **NEW**
+* WP-CLI support for updating URLs from the command line.
 * Priority Support with access to members only support area.

 <h4>Currently ships with the following languages</h4>